Fair and Square: Cake-Cutting in Two Dimensions: Introduction

 \subsection{Fat objects}

-Intuitively, a piece of cake is usable if its lengths in all dimensions are balanced - it is not too long in one dimension and too short in another dimension.
-This intuition is captured by the concept of \emph{fatness}, which we adapt from the computational geometry literature \citep[e.g. ][]{Agarwal1995Computing,Katz19973D}: \begin{defn} A $d$-dimensional object is called \emph{$R$-fat}, for $R\geq1$, if it contains a $d$-dimensional cube $c^{-}$ and is contained in a parallel $d$-dimensional cube $c^{+}$, such that the ratio between the side-lengths of the cubes is at most $R$: $\text{{len}(}c^{+})/\text{{len}}(c^{-})\leq R$ . \end{defn} A two-dimensional cube is a square.
+Intuitively, a piece of cake is usable if its lengths in all dimensions are balanced --- it is not too long in one dimension and too short in another dimension.
+This intuition is captured by the concept of \emph{fatness}, which we adapt from the computational geometry literature \citep[e.g. ][]{Agarwal1995Computing,Katz19973D}: \begin{defn} A $d$-dimensional object is called \emph{$R$-fat}, for $R\geq1$, if it contains a $d$-dimensional cube $c^-$ and is contained in a parallel $d$-dimensional cube $c^+$, such that the ratio between the side-lengths of the cubes is at most $R$: $\text{len}(c^+)/\text{len}(c^-)\leq R$ . \end{defn} A two-dimensional cube is a square.
 So, for example, a square is 1-fat, a 10-by-20 rectangle is 2-fat, a right-angled isosceles triangle is 2-fat and a circle is $\sqrt{2}$-fat.

-Note that $R$ is an upper bound, so if $R_{2}\geq R_{1},$ every $R_{1}$-fat piece is also $R_{2}$-fat.
+Note that $R$ is an upper bound, so if $R_2\geq R_1,$ every $R_1$-fat piece is also $R_2$-fat.
 So a square is also 2-fat, but a 10-by-20 rectangle is not 1-fat.

 Our long-term research plan is to study various families of fat shapes.
 As a first step, we study the simplest fat shape, which is the square (hence the name of the paper).
 Despite its simplicity, it is still challenging.
-In the appendices, we generalize some of our results to other families of shapes such as fat-rectangles, square-pairs, multi-dimensional cubes, right-angled triangles, fat polygons and arbitrary fat pieces.
+We also present results for fat rectangles, which are almost identical to the results for squares.